aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

-**Image Captioning**: Here, let’s say we have an image for which we need a textual description.
+**Image Captioning**: Here, let's say we have an image for which we need a textual description.
 So we have a single input – the image, and a series or sequence of words as output.
-Here the image might be of a fixed size, but the output is a description of varying lengths
+Here the image might be of a fixed size, but the output is a description of varying lengths.